Take a tip from beauty marketing: Three ways to kill it online

 The beauty market is one of the most fascinating spaces in the direct-to-consumer (DTC) realm.

-While product innovation, high-calibre company culture, and embracing operational best practice can all help a brand thrive, it’s their brand marketing strategy that distinguishes the beauty brands achieving jaw-dropping growth from the ones doing just okay.
+While product innovation, high-caliber company culture, and embracing operational best practice can all help a brand thrive, it’s their brand marketing strategy that distinguishes the beauty brands achieving jaw-dropping growth from the ones doing just okay.

 As a beauty and fashion brand marketing specialist, I’ve noticed three key factors that set top-performing beauty brands apart from the rest, three things all DTC brands need to learn to nail brand marketing in 2022.